 Vizago Research offers 3D reconstruction and face manipulation technology in the cloud.

 Dacuda is a computer vision company based in Zurich, Switzerland, with additional locations in Palo Alto, California, and Shanghai, China.
-The company specializes in developing software solutions that enhance camera capabilities through real-time 2D and 3D algorithms.
-Dacuda aims to simplify the process of 3D content creation for consumers, making it as straightforward as capturing a video.
-Its technology supports app-based scanning, facilitating the adoption of 3D applications in augmented and virtual reality.
-Additionally, Dacuda's offerings include low-cost solutions that enable high-quality scans, powerful text recognition, and the transformation of printed text and tables into editable formats.
-This technology streamlines data entry and content sharing for users.
-Dacuda has received several awards for its innovation and entrepreneurial achievements, highlighting its position as a leader in the software 3D camera market.
+It specializes in real-time 2D and 3D algorithms that enhance camera capabilities, positioning itself as a pioneer in software 3D camera technology.
+Dacuda aims to simplify 3D content creation, making it accessible to consumers through app-based scanning solutions.
+Its technology enables a range of applications, including enhanced user experiences for Augmented and Virtual Reality headsets.
+Additionally, Dacuda’s innovations include low-cost, real-time image processing that facilitates high-quality scans, effective text recognition, and the conversion of printed text or tables into editable digital formats, thereby streamlining data entry and content sharing.
+The company has received several prestigious awards for its contributions to technology and innovation.